 When replacing your car consider an ultra-low emission vehicle such as hybrid, gas or electric-cell.

-The Mayor of London introduced an Ultra-Low Emission Zone on the 8 April 2019.
-The ULEZ operates 24 hours a day, 7 days a week in the same area as the current Congestion Charging Zone (CCZ).
+The Mayor of London has extended the Ultra-Low Emission Zone on the 25 October 2021.
+The ULEZ operates 24 hours a day, 7 days a week (except Christmas Day).
+The extended zone now covers all areas within the North and South Circular Roads.
+The North Circular (A406) and South Circular (A205) roads are not in the zone.
 The ULEZ standards are in addition to the Congestion Charge and the Low Emission Zone requirements.
 The Mayor of London has developed a tool to check whether your vehicle meets the ULEZ standards.
 Any vehicle that meets the ULEZ standard will be able to travel in the zone without paying the ULEZ charge.
 You can access the tool by clicking on the vehicle checker.

 Are you aware of all the steps you can take to stop wasting gas and electricity and thus save significant money on your energy bills.
 Find out more from the See link below for further information from the Energy Saving Trust.